Car Insurance Lapsed? Here's What to Do Immediately (Step-by-Step)

 Don't Risk It

 Even a single traffic stop while uninsured can trigger a chain reaction of fines, fees, and suspended driving privileges that costs far more than simply reinstating or replacing your coverage.
-If you've had a license suspension in the past, the penalties are even harsher — and an SR-22 lapse resets your entire required filing period back to zero.
+If you've had a prior policy cancellation, the penalties are even harsher — and an SR-22 lapse resets your entire required filing period back to zero.

 SR-22 Consequences After a Lapse